franco-ruggeri/ML/README.md

 # Machine Learning

-Assignments for the course DD2421 Machine Learning at KTH.
+Assignments of the Machine Learning course (DD2421) at KTH.